scottpdawson/xanderkdawson/pages/music.md

 ## Hear Me Play

 I love writing original music and arrangements.
+Here are a few of my featured pieces:

+### Disney Villains Medley

+This piece combines three of my favorite Disney villain songs into a fun medley!
+The three songs featured are “Be Prepared”, “Friends on the Other Side”, and “Poor Unfortunate Souls”.
+I had so much fun arranging, performing, and editing this.

+<iframe width="560" height="315" src="https://www.youtube.com/embed/fEtENeMrq6E" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

+### A Distant Memory

 One of my favorite original songs is titled _A Distant Memory_.
 I was experimenting with different chord progressions, and came across the progression that I used for this song.
 It used lots of suspensions and had such a distinctive and magical sound to it.
 Once I had the progression, I started to write the melody in!
 Once, I had finished, I realized that I had spent the last week composing nonstop.
 However, it was totally worth it!
 After I was finished writing it, I recorded all of the parts!
 Overall, I had a great time writing and recording this.

 <iframe width="560" height="315" src="https://www.youtube.com/embed/kX5qIVHMEAI" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>